jsalignon/pasta/docs/tutorials/gabitto_2024.md

 [CellxGene](https://cellxgene.cziscience.com/collections/1ca90a2d-2943-483d-b678-b809bf464c30)
 and [Nature Neuroscience](https://doi.org/10.1038/s41593-024-01774-5).
-In particular, the dataset “L5 ET - MTG: Seattle Alzheimer’s Disease Atlas (SEA-AD)” of 2,590 cells was downloaded from CellxGene.
+In particular, the dataset “L5 ET - MTG: Seattle Alzheimer’s Disease Atlas (SEA-AD)” of 2,590 cells is downloaded from CellxGene.
 These cells corresponds to Layer 5 extratelencephalic cortical neurons in the middle temporal gyrus.

 # Data Acquisition, Age-Prediction, and Processing